SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ### Wildcards in the destination
 The first way to do it is in the `destination` property itself.
 The Solace binder uses the `destination` property to both name the queue that the app will bind to, but also as a topic subscription on the queue.

-To test this functionality out go ahead and change the configuration of `myConsumer-in-0` to have a destination using wildcards and restart your app.
+To test this functionality out go ahead and change the configuration of `myConsumer-in-0` to have a destination using wildcards and restart your app in your IDE or using `ctrl-c` followed by `mvn clean spring-boot:run` on the cli.
 ``` yaml
 spring:
   cloud: